-To flavor a 6 oz portion: mix in 1/4 tsp lemonade mix
+To flavor a 6 oz portion: mix in ¼ teaspoon lemonade mix

-To flavor a full batch of yogurt: mix in 2 tsp lemonade mix
+To flavor a full batch of yogurt: mix in 2 teaspoon lemonade mix

 Sugar-free fruit preserves are also another good option.
 I like raspberry or peach the best!

-To flavor a 6 oz portion: mix in 2 tbsp fruit preserves
+To flavor a 6 oz portion: mix in 2 tablespoon fruit preserves

 To flavor a full batch of yogurt: mix in 1 cup fruit preserves